-George J Harding is a fine artist and oil painter based in Bristol, UK.
+I am a fine artist who specialises in oil painting and am based in Bristol, UK.

-He mixes styles, symbols, signs and movements of the past and present using different strategies of expression that feed into themselves and are interchangeable.
-His art explores the extent and limitations of our efforts to contemplate our own experiences and the experiences of the people around us.
+My paintings explore the extent and limitations of our efforts to contemplate our own experiences and the experiences of the people around us.
 Where’s the line between internal and external, cerebral and material, real and imagined?
-The central premise of his work focuses on a psycho emotional realism that makes the truth of feeling real and this human quality unites us.